 The Commission has managed the Allen County Floodplain Management Regulations for the unincorporated areas of the county since 1978.
 Periodically, as federal and state regulations have evolved, the Commission has had to revisit the Floodplain Management Regulations in order to bring the document into minimal compliance with the changing regulatory requirements of the Federal Emergency Management Agency (FEMA).
 In 2007, staff reviewed the existing regulations as to their overall compliance with existing minimum state and federal guidelines as defined by Ohio Department of Natural Resources (ODNR) Division of Water and per the "National Flood Insurance Act of 1968," 82 Stat.
 572, 42 U.S.C.A.
 4001, as amended, and recommend revisions as warranted.
 In 2008, staff coordinated efforts with the Village of Bluffton and FEMA to document structural damage resulting from the August 2007 flood.
 Fiscal years 2009 and 2010 were focused on delivering new digital floodplain maps as part of FEMA's aggressive Map Modernization Program (MMP).
 In 2011, a formal appeal was made with FEMA to modify the Flood Insurance Rate Map (FIRM) boundaries.
 In 2012, staff continued to support the FEMA and ODNR in finalizing the MMP.
-In 2017, staff approved 7 floodplain development permits; in 2018 6 floodplain development permits were issued.
-In 2019, 6 floodplain development permits were issued and a Letter of Map Revision approved.
+Since 2017, the Commission approved 44 floodplain development permits across Allen County.

 Staff will continue to provide public information and technical support to area realtors, developers, property owners, government representatives, and the general public.
 Staff will continue to obtain, maintain, and provide floodplain related information as provided by FEMA.
 The staff will also continue to cooperate with the Ottawa River Coalition to implement/monitor management of the Ottawa River watershed area.
+The Agency will work with county and local officials to amend the Allen County Floodplain Regulations to meet minimum FEMA regulations governing the Map Modernization Program.